ayechanst/speedrun-eth-guide/dice-guide.md

 <details markdown='1'><summary>Question Four</summary>

 > Do we need to add code in the function's code block?
-Or will it already do what it needs to do?
+Or does it already do what it needs to do?

 </details>